donniebreve/touchcursor-win/README.md

 ```

 # How to install
-Installation code is in progress.
-To run: clone the repo, build with Visual Studio, copy the conf file beside the executable, run the executable.
+1. Clone or download this repo
+2. 'make' to build the application
+3. 'make install' to install the application
+4. Update the config at /etc/touchcursor/touchcursor.conf

 # Thanks to
-[Thomas Bocek](https://github.com/tbocek): check him out and thanks for the starting point.
+[Thomas Bocek, Dvorak](https://github.com/tbocek/dvorak): Check him out and thanks for the starting point.
+Good examples for capturing and modifying keyboard input in Linux, specifically Wayland.

-[Martin Stone, Touch Cursor](https://github.com/martin-stone/touchcursor): wonderful project for cursor movement when coding.
+[Martin Stone, Touch Cursor](https://github.com/martin-stone/touchcursor): Wonderful project for cursor movement when coding.